 I don't know if this name is funny or risqué, I guess it depends on one's mind.
-Rabo encendido is "tail on fire" in Spanish, and yes, it sounds like the same disease as the dishes in the first paragraph, but get your mind out of the gutter, it is simply a dish based on oxtail in a very spicy sauce.
+Rabo encendido is "tail on fire" in Spanish, and yes, it sounds like another of those unmentionable diseases, but get your mind out of the gutter, it's simply a dish based on oxtail, cooked in a very spicy sauce.
 Pretty innocent as it turns out.

-Add to the list of "disgusting-sounding foods that just got an odd name" ("parrot's gut", really?).
+Add to the list of "disgusting-sounding foods that just got an odd name" ("parrot's gut", really? -- OK, technically it's the parrot's crop, where they store the food, not that this is any better a name).
 This corn-based stew hailing from El Cibao is actually worth trying, just don't get put off by the name.
 Stick around as we'll be posting this recipe very soon.
 Here it is: recipe for buche' perico.

 You would expect that a dish with this name ("bad rage") would be fiercely-spicy, and you would be wrong: it is actually a dessert, one made with the strangest combination of ingredients.
 Mala rabia is a traditional dessert from the Southern DR made from guava, ripe plantains and sweet potatoes (batata) served either in a light syrup or a milk-based sauce.
 The first time I heard about it I was sure I was having my leg pulled.

 Ok, this is an awful name for a food.
-There’s no two ways about it: it means "dog choker".
-The thing is it is also a pretty logical name for what it is: a coconut-based macaroon-shaped biscuit sold in colmados (corner stores) throughout the Dominican Republic.
-It is the low-class brother of the coconete, but drier and older.
-You must always accompany it with a drink, otherwise make sure your companions know how to perform the Heimlich maneuver.
+There are no two ways about it: it means "dog choker".
+The thing is, it is also a pretty logical name for what it is: a coconut-based macaroon-shaped biscuit sold in colmados (corner stores) throughout the Dominican Republic.
+It is a kind of low-rent version of the coconete, drier and older.
+You must always accompany it with a drink, otherwise, make sure your companions know how to perform the Heimlich maneuver.
 You have been warned.

 Do you know any other odd names for Dominican food?
 Time to share.